Anemone Bouquet & Centerpiece Ideas

 Brides looking to DIY their wedding flowers should look to ‘statement’ flowers to create simple bouquets.
 Bright blooms like red anemones and magenta tulips (below) pair well together and don’t need a lot of extra filler to look amazing.

 Can’t choose just one color anemone?
 Use one color in your bouquet and complementary shades in your bridesmaid bouquets.
 Below, this bride chose white anemones with her pink arrangement and then opted for purple for her bridal party.

-White anemones look great for the groom's boutonniere, but if he would like a little color, purple (below, left) and red (below, right) do nicely too.
+White anemones look great for the groom’s boutonniere, but if he would like a little color, purple and red do nicely too.